I mean, the state-controlled media can no longer carry the water on something that's so obviously a failure.

 What's really important in America right now?

-Leo, who's got the ideas to bring the economy back?
+Leo, Leo, who's got the ideas to bring the economy back?

 The Democrats.

-Leo, you you illustrate the biggest problem this country faces, and that is a partisanship that blinds you to truth and has you loyal to lies.
+Leo, you illustrate the biggest problem this country faces, and that is a partisanship that blinds you to truth and has you loyal to lies.

-The Democrats have the best eye the best ideas.
+The Democrats have the best eye, the best ideas.

 There's nobody that can stop their ideas.